kevinsusantio21/mekari_kevin/README.md

 ## Introduction

-This Python script is designed to perform Extract, Transform, and Load (ETL) operations on employee and timesheet data from CSV files into a MySQL database.
+The etl.py Python script is designed to perform Extract, Transform, and Load (ETL) operations on employee and timesheet data from CSV files into a MySQL database.
+While the sql_file.sql is designed to find the salary_per_hour grouped by branch_id, year, and month.

 ## Prerequisites